kevinveenbirkenbach/cymais/filter_plugins/README.md

-# Custom Filter Plugins for CyMaIS
+# Custom Filter Plugins for Infinito.Nexus

-This directory contains custom **Ansible filter plugins** used within the CyMaIS project.
+This directory contains custom **Ansible filter plugins** used within the Infinito.Nexus project.

 ## When to Use a Filter Plugin